-Our eyes are our most important sensory organ.
-That's why optimum vision is an absolute must.
 When was the last time you had your eyes tested?
-Many people don't have their eyes tested regularly; only this can ensure that we can always benefit from optimum vision.
-After all, our eyes, and hence our vision, are subject to a process of constant change as we get older, and this often goes unnoticed.
+Regular eye exams can ensure healthy vision.
+Our eyes change as we get older, and this often goes unnoticed.
 The first sign that our vision is deteriorating is not always blurred or unfocused vision.
-Headache or eye strain can also indicate defective vision.
+Headache or eye strain can also indicate vision problems.

-In Part 1 of our free online check we simulate the testing of your visual performance on the screen.
+In Part 1 of our free online assessment we simulate the testing of your visual performance on the screen.
 This is not intended as a replacement for the tests conducted by your eye doctor.
-However, you do receive an initial impression of the quality of your vision.
+However, you will receive an initial impression of the quality of your vision.

-During eye examinations, the refractive power required to correct defective vision is determined without accommodation (the eye's automatic adaptation to various distances).
+During eye examination, the refractive power required to correct defective vision is determined without accommodation (the eye's automatic adaptation to various distances).

 |0.00 D (diopters)

 |Powers other than 0.00 D (diopters)||

 defective vision (ametropia)